lucasfernandoprojects/rylr993-lite-lora-module/README.md

 This project demonstrates how two Arduino boards can communicate wirelessly using LoRa, specifically with the [RYLR993 Lite module](https://reyax.com/products/RYLR993_Lite).

 You’ll learn how to send and receive simple commands between two devices:
-+**Device 1**: Sends a signal when a button is pressed and receives a command to toggle its LED.
++ **Device 1**: Sends a signal when a button is pressed and receives a command to toggle its LED.
-+**Device 2**: Does the opposite - when you press its button, it sends a signal to toggle the LED on Device 1.
++ **Device 2**: Does the opposite - when you press its button, it sends a signal to toggle the LED on Device 1.

 It’s a great beginner-friendly project to understand how LoRa communication works, how to use the Serial interface for AT commands, and how to create a simple wireless network between microcontrollers.